Start Learning Today

 Artwork by Tom Hammick

-Developed and piloted by Steffi Bednarek in 2025, this course will be co-delivered with Dr. Richard Schwartz (the creator of IFS), David Kitchings, and other renowned guest teachers.
+Developed and piloted by Steffi Bednarek in 2025, this course will be co-delivered with Dr. Richard Schwartz (the creator of IFS), Vanessa Andreotti, Nora Bateson, and David Kitchings.

 Starting Autumn 2026.Join the waitlist and be the first to know when it goes live.